Kene Holliday: Other TV work and personal life

 He has numerous television and movie appearances to his credit, including roles in G.I.
 Joe: The Movie (1987), CBS’s made-for-television movie Miracle on the Mountain (2000), Hope & Faith (2004), and Law & Order: Special Victims Unit (2005).

 He published a book of poetry in 1998 entitled The Book of K-III: The Contemporary Poetics of Kene Holliday.

-Holliday became a traveling evangelist, and he and his wife spent the next decade preaching in gospel musicals.
+Following his departure from Matlock in 1989, Holliday became a traveling evangelist, and spent the next decade preaching in gospel musicals.
+Holliday married his wife, Linda Copling, on April 6, 1996.

-In 2002, Holliday became the round-the-clock caregiver for his mother, who suffers from Alzheimer's disease and subsequently became a member of the Alzheimer's Foundation of America.
+In 2002, Holliday paused his work to became the round-the-clock caregiver for his mother, who has Alzheimer's disease and subsequently became a member of the Alzheimer's Foundation of America.

 While taking care of his mother, he accepted the lead role in the movie Great World of Sound in 2007.